Frequently Asked Questions

 • When setting up for sequencing, what fragment size should I use?

-We recommend using the fragment size of 750 bp for calculating the molar concentration of HIVE libraries when loading Illumina sequencers, even if your fragment analyzer shows a different peak size.
+We recommend using the nominal fragment size of 750 bp for calculating the molar concentration of HIVE libraries when loading Illumina sequencers, even if your fragment analyzer shows a different peak size.
 Please provide this information to your sequencing facility.

 • What analysis software is provided?